poroburman/Coding-Practice/README.md

 **This repository is to collect all the scripts I've used to practice in R and Python**

 1. Practice_1.ipynb - This script practices the various implementations of different Python modules like:
-                      Geopy package to locate coordinates of addresses Arrow Module for creating and formatting dates, time, and timestamps Web Scraping
+                      Geopy package to locate coordinates of addresses.
+                      Arrow Module for creating and formatting dates, time, and timestamps.
+                      Web Scraping.
-                      BeautifulSoup for parsing html documents
+                      BeautifulSoup for parsing html documents.
-                      Pandas for data analysis
+                      Pandas for data analysis.
-                      Numpy
-                      tkinter
-                      Matplotlib
+                      Numpy.
+                      tkinter.
+                      Matplotlib.
 1. Pandas Series - Python script practicing the basics of pandas series.

 2. Loops - Python and R scripts for performing loops.
 It consists of following scripts: